BotThrusther/API_Testing_Framework/README.md

 - Collaborative use of GitHub

 ## How to setup the framework
+Ask aaron
+add class diagram

+In order to setup the framework the following packages are required:
+- Nunit
+- Newtonsoft.Json
+- Specflow
+- Configuration Manager

+The solution was created in Visual Studio 2022.
+For further understanding of the layout of the framework please refer to the class diagram below:
 ## How the framework can be extended

 ## What was tested
+The requirments, user stories and scenarios can be seen in document - [User stories and test cases](https://docs.google.com/document/d/1zJFW2LcSz0i6N4kiHtgBekK0MjMJCdvdJnzaR8li-bY/edit?usp=sharing)

 ## Test Metrics